dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“I could almost hear the characters inside, murmuring and jostling, impatient for me to open the cover and let them out.” - Jennifer Donnelly
+“For all the books in his possession, he still failed to read the stories written plain as day in the faces of the people around him.” - Emma Donoghue
 </i>
 </blockquote>